-Author Contribution: TL, RM, and MM designed the study.
-TLL, MM, EB, RG, RM performed the analyses.
-TL conducted the literature search and wrote the first draft of the manuscript.
+Contributors TLL, RM and MM designed the study.
+TLL, MM, EB, RG and RM performed the analyses.
+TLL conducted the literature search and wrote the first draft of the manuscript.
 All authors contributed to and have approved the final manuscript.
+RM is the guarantor for this work.

-Funding Statement: This work was supported by the Medical Psychiatry Alliance (no award number) at the University of Toronto and by the Chair in Health and Behaviour at Sinai Health System, funded by Sinai Health System and the University of Toronto.
+Funding This work was supported by the Medical Psychiatry Alliance (no award number) at the University of Toronto and by the Chair in Health and Behaviour at Sinai Health System, funded by Sinai Health System and the University of Toronto.